-- 8.19 The footprint of the proposed building has been moved further south within the site than the previous scheme which was approved in August 2019, though it retains its position creating a frontage onto Curran Road.
+- 8.20 The footprint of the proposed building has been moved further south within the site than the previous scheme which was approved in August 2019, though it retains its position creating a frontage onto Curran Road.
 Vehicle and refuse access would be along the north elevation off Curran Road.
-The provision of the ground/first floor commercial unit will help provide vibrancy and activity around and within the building, enlivening what is currently a quiet section of Curran Road outside of normal working hours. - 8.20 The development will create a 'public plaza' outside the building foyer and entrance to the commercial unit.
+The provision of the ground/first floor commercial unit will help provide vibrancy and activity around and within the building, enlivening what is currently a quiet section of Curran Road outside of normal working hours. - 8.21 The development will create a 'public plaza' outside the building foyer and entrance to the commercial unit.
 Although no detailed plans have been submitted for this space, conditions are recommended to ensure that an attractive space is created through appropriate soft landscaping and high quality hard landscaping.
 This will enhance the building's presence at street level.
-The tree planting arrangements to the site frontage have been amended following input from the Tree Officer during the processing of the application. - 8.21 Financial contributions have also been secured following a viability appraisal to carry out public realm improvements adjacent to and north of the application site. - 8.22 The application is accompanied by desk study wind assessment which recommends that a wind tunnel study is carried out to provide a quantitative assessment of the likely wind loads on the building and the dynamic response of the tower.
+The southern raised planter has been amended to increase potential for additional trees and improve their growing space.
+The Tree Officer has confirmed he is satisfied with the amended arrangements. - 8.22 Financial contributions have also been secured following a viability appraisal to carry out public realm improvements adjacent to and north of the application site. - 8.23 The application is accompanied by desk study wind assessment which recommends that a wind tunnel study is carried out to provide a quantitative assessment of the likely wind loads on the building and the dynamic response of the tower.
 A relevant condition is attached.